About the Program

 Students have extensive opportunities for interdisciplinary interactions through classes, seminars, special programs, and collaborative research across laboratories.

 Support is available from research and teaching assistantships, training grants, and university fellowships, and typically includes tuition and health benefits.
 Funding opportunities are also available to students interested to work with advisors at local research institutions, such as the National Institutes of Health, Walter Reed National Military Medical Center, and Children's National Medical Center.

-Individuals interested in the program should apply to NACS by December 1.
+Individuals interested in the program should apply to The Graduate School by November 1.
 It is encouraged that students contact NACS faculty members who have matching research interests to discuss possible mentorship arrangements.

 The NACS Program has faculty advisors in many departments on campus who lead state-of-the-art research laboratories.
 Each NACS graduate student will have a "home department."
 This is the department in which the student’s advisor has his/her appointment.
 If the student conducts research at an off-campus site, a NACS UMD faculty acts as academic advisor and the student's home department will be the adademic advisor's department.
 If the student is rotating during the first year or co-advised, the home department is decided by mutual agreement among the advisors, the student, and the departments involved.